dailyideas/mobile-flashcards/README.md

     - instruction type (Optional): Provide the instruction type if you want to know the usage of a particular instruction.
 Ignore it if you just want to obtain the list of available instructions.
 - Reply from bot:
     - The list of available instructions, or the usage of a particular instruction.

+## Licensing
+This project is licensed under the MIT License.
+See [LICENSE](./LICENSE) for the full license text.